johnmichadasis/genericsoundcloudclient/README.md

 and hope that it launches.

 # Credits
-rgnd for windows and readme help michh for linux dev
+rgnd for windows and readme help, michh for linux dev,
 icon: https://findicons.com/icon/554919/soundcloud

 # Legal